 The GROW model

-The GROW Model is a simple sequential coaching model that allow executives to simplify the complex realities to reach the right conclusion on directions to take and decision to make.
-It is often used by executive coaches all over the world as a framework to hold on to in the sessions and in their work.
+The GROW model is a simple sequential coaching model that allows executives to simplify the complex realities to reach the right conclusion on directions to take and decision to make.
+It is used by executive coaches all over the world as a framework to use with their work.

 GROW is an acronym that stands for: